riolubruh/YABDP4Nitro/README.md

 Then, click the "Copy 3y3" button to the right of the input area, paste your clipboard into your "About Me" (or bio) and save.

 The banner should appear in the "Try It Out" preview to let you know that it is working correctly.

+**For per-server fake banners**: you can put the 3y3 code in the per-server pronouns field.
+<br>Please note you may only have one 3y3 code in the pronouns field at a time.

 **Note that only other users with YABDP4Nitro installed and enabled will be able to see this.**
 _________________________________________________________________________________________________________________